• Skip to primary navigation

 • Thick and rich consistency - Slow cooking allows the flavors to fully blend while keeping the chili thick and spoonable.

-• Customizable heat level – Adjust the spices for mild warmth or a spicier kick.
+• Customizable heat level - Adjust the spices for mild warmth or a spicier kick, using Kashmiri chili alternatives for vivid color and mild heat.

-• Great for leftovers – The flavors continue to develop, making this chili even better the next day.
+• Great for leftovers - The flavors continue to develop, making this chili even better the next day, a convenience similar to lean turkey weeknight chili.

 Every bite brings warmth, richness, and just the right amount of spice for a comforting meal.